diegofe10/currency-exchange-service/README.md

 Microservice with a currency exchange service.

-Microservice responsible for starting the application using the framework`@SpringBootApplication` and for sending and receiving the type of currency desired, the currency type, example:
+Microservice responsible for sending and receiving the type of currency desired, the currency type, example:

 - BRL;
 - USD;